-The school reserves the right to implement reasonable discipline measures to fit the needs of each child.
-It is impossible to provide the right climate for learning without using corrective discipline where needed.
-A cooperative attitude on the part of the parents as well as the student is imperative.
-Each teacher is expected to handle as many discipline situations as possible in the classroom.
-When the teacher has exhausted their means in the classroom, the student will be referred to the Dean of Students and/or Principal.
+The main objective of the system is to assist students to make good decisions and be responsible for their actions.
+A collaborative attitude on the part of the parents, the teachers, as well as the student, is important and necessary.
+Each teacher is expected to be the first responder to discipline situations in the classroom.
+When the teacher has exhausted their means in the classroom, the student will be referred to the Dean of Students and/or Principal where disciplinary action will be put in place.
+These are the number of demerits per infraction by classification.